SamuelTallet/SketchUp-PBR-Plugin/docs/README.md

 If you use Windows, extract *.zip* contents to this folder: *%AppData%\SketchUp\SketchUp `2017`\SketchUp\Materials*
 7. Restart SketchUp.

-Enjoy more than 90 ready-to-use PBR materials in SketchUp! 😊
+Enjoy one hundred ready-to-use PBR materials in SketchUp! 😊

 Documentation
 -------------